Desbeers/Chord-Provider/README.md

 ## Binaries

 I like `Swift` and `SwiftUI` but I don’t like the more and more lockdown of my beloved *macOS*.
-I don’t have a Developer` account.
+I don’t have a `Developer` account but that should't be needed to bring an *Open Source* applications to the mac.

-Theoretically for a good reason but in practise a little bit less.
+> Apple loved *Open Source* when it needed it.
+Not anymore.

 I have no intension to bring **Chord Provider** to the Apple Store but I also can't provide an *easy* compiled binary here on GitHub because it is not notarised and signed by the almighty gatekeeper.
 The provided *release* is only *ad-hoc* signed.

 Well, the source is free!

+> *Open Source* software projects should get a free account.

+Please read the **README**.

 ###  Install script